-- a.
+- .a.
 Use only recommended fuel mixtures. - b.
 Mix and pour fuel outdoors and where there are no sparks or flames. - c.
 Use a container approved for fuel. - d.
 Do not smoke or allow smoking near fuel or the tool or while using the tool. - e.
-Wipe up all fuel spills before starting engine. - f.
-Move at least 10 feet away from fueling site before starting engine. - g.
-Stop engine before removing fuel cap.
-Allow the engine to cool before refueling. - h.
-Before storing the tool, use up fuel left in the carburetor and fuel lines by starting the engine and letting it run until it stops. - i.
+Wipe up all fuel spills before starting engine. - Move at least 10 feet away from fueling site before starting engine. - g.
+Stop engine before removing fuel cap, - h.
+Empty the fuel tank before storing the tool. - i.
 Store tool and fuel in an area where fuel vapors cannot reach sparks or open flames from water heaters, electric motors or switches, furnaces, etc.